Splash-07/farmersworld-bot/README.md

 2. Fetch blockchain data with eosio rpc api
 3. Auto fetch data every 26sec
 4. Finding asset with lowest cooldown (adjusted according mbs cards that you have, checking if charges can be stored)
-5. If cooldown is over -> prefoming energy restore action / repair action if conditions are meet -> performing claim \ feed action
+5. If cooldown is over -> preforming energy restore action | repair action if conditions are meet -> performing claim | feed action
-6. If there no food for feeding animals -> skiping this asset
+6. If there no food for feeding animals -> skipping this asset
 7. Repeating 4th - 6th steps

 ##

 Pull requests are welcome.
 For feature requests and bug reports, please open an issue first to discuss what you would like to change.

-Thanks [Shr1xy](https://github.com/Shr1xy) for account sharing for testing.
+Consider supporting next projects - ivrjw.wam

 ![Alt text](/public/FWbot.png)